Sorting Algorithms with Javascript (Part 1)

 console.log(sorted);

-Thats it!
-And, incase you're wondering, I used this site to make the visuals.
+That’s it!
+And, in case you’re wondering, I used this site to make the visuals.

 In the next part, I’ll be going through: